TheArturthur/CoppermindScraper/Cosmere/The Reckoners.md

 ## Summary
-The setting of *The Reckoners* series is a twenty-first century alternate .
+The setting of The Reckoners series is a twenty-first century alternate Earth.
 Visible in the sky is a large red object called [[Calamity (Epic)\|Calamity]], which appeared twelve years before the events of Steelheart.
 One year after the emergence of Calamity, the [[Epic\|Epics]], super-powered humans, appeared.

 For more detailed history see Earth (Reckoners)#History For book summaries see [[Steelheart/Summary\|Steelheart/Summary]], [[Firefight/Summary\|Firefight/Summary]], [[Calamity/Summary\|Calamity/Summary]], [[Mitosis/Summary\|Mitosis/Summary]] and Lux/Summary